-If you’ve found yourself in a situation where you’ve relapsed, you’re probably feeling many different emotions including shame, guilt, anger, frustration, depression and more.
+If you’ve found yourself in a situation where you’ve relapsed, you’re probably feeling many different emotions, including shame, guilt, anger, frustration and depression.
 Instead of sinking deeper into these negative feelings, it’s important that you pull yourself back up and find ways to move forward.
-Some ways to do this include:

 Spend time with people who are positive for your sobriety, such as a sponsor or other sober friend.
 When you’re ready, talk through the reasons why you relapsed and learn what you can do differently in the future to avoid relapsing again.

 Don’t feel as though you need to hide your emotions, as burying your emotions will only make the situation worse.
-However, it’s important that you understand why you’re feeling them.
+It’s important that you understand why you’re feeling them.

 Although you’re feeling shame and guilt, it’s essential that you don’t isolate yourself from others.
 Spending time alone only makes the situation worse.
 Go out and make plans with friends, and do your best to move forward.

-Relapse is daunting, overwhelming, and disappointing, but it doesn’t mean you’ve failed in your recovery.
+Relapse can be daunting, overwhelming and disappointing, but it doesn’t mean you’ve failed in your recovery.
 It’s what you decide immediately following a relapse that matters most.
-Surround yourself with positive influences, practice self-care, and seek additional treatment if needed.
+Surround yourself with positive influences, practice self-care and seek additional treatment if needed.
 By picking yourself up and moving forward, you can come back from a relapse stronger than ever.